siuLongBao/movie_review_sentiment_classification_assignment/README.md

 ## Conclusion

 This project showcased the application of machine learning and NLP techniques in addressing a sentiment classification challenge, demonstrating competencies in data preprocessing, model development, and hyperparameter optimization.
 The high accuracy achieved on the test set reflects a comprehensive understanding of the methodologies employed and the ability to apply theoretical concepts to solve practical problems.

+## Disclaimer
+The **datasets** included in this repository, provided by **Australian National University (ANU)**, are not covered by the terms of the MIT License (or Apache License 2.0).
+These datasets are provided solely for educational purposes and may not be redistributed without explicit permission from **Australian National University (ANU).**